Date: 2025-07-22

 Overall, it was pretty neat.
 I'm not sure I would ever come back.
 But it is cool learning about the individual schools and their traditions.

-On the way to the airport the train slowly came to a stop and one of the three guys to me left said "We must have run out of fuel".
+On the way to the airport, the train slowly came to a stop and one of the three guys to me left said "We must have run out of fuel".
 British humor is great.

 I arrived at the hostel 2am after taking an overnight flight from London.
 It felt oddly safe at night in this part of town.